11 Metabolism Myths That Might Be Ruining Your Weight Loss

 Myth: You have no control over your metabolism

 In fact you do, says Carolyn Dean, MD, of drcarolyndean.com.
 “What you eat, how you exercise along with mineral stores in your body has a lot to do with how efficiently your metabolism functions,” says Dr. Dean.
 One of those important minerals is magnesium.
-“Magnesium is required for the body to produce and store energy and yet 75 percent of Americans do not get their dietary reference intake (DRI) of this important metabolism-boosting mineral,” says Dr. Dean.
+“Magnesium is required for the body to produce and store energy and yet 75% of Americans do not get their dietary reference intake (DRI) of this important metabolism-boosting mineral,” says Dr. Dean.
 Unfortunately, not all forms of magnesium are easily absorbed in the body.
 She recommends a magnesium citrate powder that can be mixed with water to sip during the day.
-That said, there are medical causes of a slow metabolism.

 Myth: Eating six meals a day keeps metabolism-revving

 Myth: Coffee with coconut oil stokes metabolism

 Drinking this concoction (especially instead of eating a nutrient-dense breakfast) is not a good way to start your day or stoke metabolism.
-“Women in particular need to begin their day with a blood sugar-stabilizing meal with protein, vegetables, and healthy fats in order to have a healthy balance of hormones throughout their monthly cycle,” says Keesha Ewers, PhD, ARNP, and master of Ayurvedic medicine, and the founder and host Healthy You!
+“Women in particular need to begin their day with a blood sugar-stabilizing meal with protein, vegetables and healthy fats in order to have a healthy balance of hormones throughout their monthly cycle,” says Keesha Ewers, PhD, ARNP, and master of Ayurvedic medicine, and the founder and host Healthy You!
 Radio Network.
-(But there is one ingredient you can add to your coffee that really could boost your metabolism.)

 Myth: Metabolism levels don’t change with age